-I have been noticing the increasing trend of ribbon usage in websites.
+I have been noticing the increasing trend of ribbon usage on websites.
 And I think its high time I should compile a post for my readers, about it!

 So take a look at my today’s post of 30+ Ribbons in web designs so hopefully, this website showcase will inspire you.

 1- Cake Sweet Cake

 The popular website HTML5 Boilerplate uses ribbons to draw our attention to the most important action items on the page.
 I love that the ribbons do their job without having to say “Download here.”
 The combination of ribbons and labels tells us this is where to download the resources.

 Chipmunk is a great example of how well a ribbon can work with organic elements.
 The ribbon around the primary navigation fits in perfectly with the rich illustrations below.
 It also keeps the navigation from getting lost among the powerful artwork.

 5- Candy Shop

 Wells Riley is a perfect example of ribbons in service of aesthetics.
 The ribbons look great here and become the focus of the page.

 7- Graduation Invites